You’ve got a team to manage and a business to look after.

 You can opt to send any number of emails, but the best email sequences consist of 5-7 emails that move prospects towards the final phase of your customer journey.
 Here's an idea for an email sequence you can set up for prospects who’ve entered the Desire stage of your sales funnel:

 Email 1: The welcome email

 Nearly every email list out there will have a welcome email scheduled to land in your inbox once you click that subscribe button.
 It’s a great way to thank a subscriber for joining, build rapport, and get the ball rolling on the next steps to take.
-The following is an example from Virgin Airline’s email sequence.
-The design, copy, and call-to-action are all there to acknowledge a new subscriber and lay the foundation for long-term engagement.
+The design, copy, and call-to-action in a welcome email should all work together to acknowledge a new subscriber and lay the foundation for long-term engagement.